 Kris Willcox lives in Arlington, Massachusetts with her family.
 When she is not attending to energetic children, she is a development writer and fundraiser for Boston-area nonprofits.
 She recently published a feature article in UU World magazine, and was a finalist in the Massachusetts Cultural Council's 2016 Artist Fellowship awards.
 Her work has appeared or is forthcoming in The Boston Globe Sunday Magazine, Literary Mama, Cleaver Magazine, Beloit Fiction Journal, and Cimarron Review.
 She blogs at www.rhapsodyincool.com and is at work on far too many different projects.

-Kristen Stone is a writer, domestic violence advocate, and social work student living in Gainesville, Florida.
-She is the author of Domestication Handbook (Rogue Factorial, 2012) and self/help/work/book//The Story of Ruth and Eliza (Birds of Lace, 2014).
-Her work has appeared in Women's Studies Quarterly, finery, Adrienne: a poetry journal of queer women, Necessary Fiction, and elsewhere on Mutha.
-She blogs about books and affect at kristenstone.com
+Kristen Stone is a writer, educator, and trauma therapist living in Gainesville, Florida.
+They are the author of THAT WHICH GIRLS CONJURE WILL HELP THEM SURVIVE (Guillotine, 2018), Domestication Handbook (Rogue Factorial, 2012) and self/help/work/book//The Story of Ruth and Eliza (Birds of Lace, 2014).
+Their work has appeared in Women's Studies Quarterly, finery, Adrienne: a poetry journal of queer women, Necessary Fiction, and elsewhere on Mutha.
+Read their love letters 4 psychic survival at kristenstone.com